Does this Kitty Litter Cake look just like a Cat Litter Box? Yes! You can make a kitty litter box cake at home.

 So first off let me say, this recipe should be made in jest.
 You should use only a new and clean little box to make this cake.
 One should not confuse this with an actual litter box.
 I am 100% certain no cat owner would confuse the cake for a real litter box.
 So let’s move on.

 This cake is basically made by preparing two boxed cake mixes according to package directions.
 Then you will crumble up those two cooked cakes.
 You will make a box of instant vanilla pudding.
-You will then combine the crumbled cakes with the prepared vanilla pudding, this is the base of the of the cake, it’s the litter.
+You will then combine the crumbled cakes with the prepared vanilla pudding, this is the base of the cake, it’s the litter.

 Now you can be creative to make the accouterments for the cake.
-You can color some coconut green to represent the deorderizing crystals that are in some kitty litters.
+You can color some coconut green to represent the deodorizing crystals that are in some kitty litters.
 I used Tootsie rolls to represent what cats often leave behind when they visit the little box.

 Again, this recipe is in jest and is not for everyone.
 It’s a fun cake to bring to a party.
+A great cake for April Fool’s Day, Halloween, or cat birthday parties.

 Want more fun cake recipes?
 Check out these other great cake recipes